Vico Morcote: Economy

 In 2000, there were 46 workers who commuted into the municipality and 79 workers who commuted away.
 The municipality is a net exporter of workers, with about 1.7 workers leaving the municipality for every one entering.
 About 26.1% of the workforce coming into Vico Morcote are coming from outside Switzerland, while 7.6% of the locals commute out of Switzerland for work.
 Of the working population, 5.1% used public transportation to get to work, and 60.2% used a private car.

 As of 2009, there was one hotel in Vico Morcote.
 Vico Morcote contains a number of small hotels and restaurants.
 It is also home to a villa run by the International Institute of Architecture (I2A), the European branch of the Southern California Institute of Architecture.

 Religion

 From the 2000 census, 174 or 69.6% were Roman Catholic, while 36 or 14.4% belonged to the Swiss Reformed Church.
 There are 34 individuals (or about 13.60% of the population) who belong to another church (not listed on the census), and 6 individuals (or about 2.40% of the population) did not answer the question.

+Vico Morcote is the birthplace of Iohannes, Roman legionary father of pope Anicetus, whose mother was Syrian from Emesa.